-Being Present: We have observed that regular attendance and informational presentations at Regional Meetings increase awareness of our fundraising work.
-In 2017, the intention is to have Board members/volunteers present at Regionals and Conferences to continue networking and communicating, not only to support Backing Women sales and other Foundation fundraising projects but to encourage donations and interest in volunteering for The Foundation
+Being Present: We have observed that regular attendance and informational presentations at regional meetings increases awareness of our fundraising work.
+In 2017, the intention is to have Board members/volunteers present at regionals and conferences to continue networking and communicating, not only to support Backing Women sales and other Foundation fundraising project but to encourage donations and interest in volunteering for The Foundation

-Team Work: During the final months of the Human Rights Target project, the Target Chairs, both 2013-2016 and 2016-2019, and VP Fundraising collaborated on the lessons learned and co-developed the Target application packet for the upcoming project in 2017.
+Team Work: During the final months of the Human Rights Target project, the Target Chairs and VP Fundraising collaborated on the lessons learned and co-developed the Target application packet for the upcoming project in 2017.
 This resulted in The Foundation submitting a template Statement of Agreement to be used in Fundraising discussions.
-In March 2016, FAWCO Target Chair 2016-2019 Tricia Saur launched the new Target Program, Education - Empowering Women and Girls through Knowledge and Skills.
-The Foundation appointed Sahar Elhallak as Target Fundraising Coordinator.
+In March 2016, FAWCO Target Chair Tricia Sauer launched the new Target Program in Education: Empowering Women and Girls through Knowledge and Skills.
+The Foundation appointed Sahar Elhallak as Target

+Fundraising Coordinator.
 Through monthly "Team Connect" conference calls, fundraising collaboration is underway for the Backing Women campaign that will begin in April 2017.

 Social Media: The Foundation plans to make a more efficient use of social media as a fundraising tool.
-The scope includes a new website design for easy access to information and donations, Facebook promotions, and e-cards.
+Scope includes a new website design for easy access to information and donations, Facebook promotions, and e-cards.